VyasRSrinivasan/stock-market-prediction/README.md

 ## What This Project Does

 This project uses a **Markov chain** model to simulate how a stock's price might move in the future, based on its past daily returns.
 On top of that it layers two additional quantitative models — an **SVM (RBF) classifier** and a **Monte Carlo (GBM) simulator** — whose outputs are chained together so each model enriches the next.
-An optional **AI Analysis** feature fetches recent news and uses Claude to produce an educational summary that covers all three models.
+An optional **AI Analysis** feature fetches recent news and uses your choice of AI provider to produce an educational summary that covers all three models.
 It is a learning tool — not financial advice.

 Here is the basic idea:
 1. It downloads historical stock closing prices from Yahoo Finance.